Gigi Gryce: Family life

 Gryce is known to have had other romantic relationships before his marriage to Eleanor Sears in 1953.
-Gryce had a brief relationship with Evelyn "Baby" Dubose in Pensacola during his Pensacola and Navy years, for whom he named his piece "Baby" which was recorded in Europe in 1953..
+Gryce had a brief relationship with Evelyn "Baby" Dubose in Pensacola during his Pensacola and Navy years, for whom he named his piece "Baby" which was recorded in Europe in 1953.
 He also had a casual relationship with vocalist Margie Anderson, with whom he worked during his time in Boston.

 On December 20, 1953, soon after his return from the Lionel Hampton tour, he married Eleanor Sears, to whom he was introduced by trumpeter Idrees Sulieman.
 Their wedding was a simple event, held at a mosque in Brooklyn.
 The ceremony and the subsequent luncheon were attended by only Eleanor's sister, her husband, and a Muslim friend of Gryce's.
-They had three children: Bashir (born 1957); Laila (born 1959); and Lynette (born 1963)..
-They also had a child, Bilil, in 1958 who was born prematurely and did not survive infancy..
+They had four children: Bashir (born 1957); Bilil (born 1958, he was premature and did not survive infancy); Laila (born 1959); and Lynette (born 1963).

 In 1972, Gigi Gryce, now known as Basheer Qusim, married Ollie Warren, a school secretary in the Bronx.
 Throughout their marriage until Gryce's death, his earlier music career took a back seat to his passionate dedication to education.
 Focused on teaching children, Gryce went above and beyond, aiming to bring out the best in his students, many of whom were at risk of failing.
 His innovative approach included using music to teach reading skills, aligning with research that shows music instruction improves reading and math skills for students in grade school.